alsuren/mijia-homie/docs/presentation/slides.md

 # CloudBBQ

-- So now we have a graph of our roast.
+so now we have a graph of our roast:

 ![](./cloudbbq-lamb.png)